Kathryn Dennis Completes Rehab Stint, Faces Custody Drama Amid ‘Southern Charm’ Season 4 [Video]

 “I’m really, really glad to hear [Kathryn Dennis] done so well, but I’ll be honest: my life’s a lot easier without Kathryn in it because when she’s in it, things get complicated really, really quick,” he explains.

-In June of last year, as reported by All About the Tea, Kathryn Dennis allegedly tested positive for marijuana, cocaine and opiates during a custody hearing with Thomas Ravenel.
+In June of last year, as reported by All About the Tea, Kathryn Dennis allegedly tested positive for marijuana, cocaine, and opiates during a custody hearing with Thomas Ravenel.

 “Thomas quit drinking 6 months ago and has completely changed his life to be in a solid position to parent his kids,” a source revealed to the outlet at the time. “[He] only wants what’s best for his kids.
 He is ver concerned about Kathryn’s addiction and has offered to fund a stint in rehab.”